A Beginner’s Guide to Econ in TFT

 Think of this as an all-in play.
 It’s high risk but can be high reward.
 If you don’t level up the units you were targeting, it can be disastrous.

 - If you get a great roll on an early S- tier unit and want to build around it.
-(See team comps for hyper roll builds).
+(See team comps for slow roll builds).

 - If you get great item components (refer to our TFT item tier list) and have a carry like Xin Zhao that you are close to upgrading.